chinanf-boy/hub-zh/man-pages/hub-pr.1.zh.md

   %au: login name of author

-  %as: comma‐separated list of assignees
+  %as: comma-separated list of assignees

   %Mn: milestone number